ryanrhymes/owl_guide/book/apidoc/module_index.rst

   owl_lapacke_generated

+  owl_lapacke

-#3191 entries (incl. constants, types, and functions) have been extracted.
+#3284 entries (incl. constants, types, and functions) have been extracted.